eclipsesource/tabris-js/doc/getting-started.md

     console.info("An info message");
     console.debug("A debug Message");

 Share
 =====
-Tabris.js apps can be shared using Tabris Connect.
-GitHub repositories that contain a tabris.js app (an `index.json` and the JavaScript app) can be enabled on `My Apps` page, and the app will appear on your device.
-Others can clone your repository and enable it on their device.
+GitHub repositories that contain a tabris.js app (an `index.json` and the JavaScript app) can be easily accessed on your device.
+Just go to the `My Apps` page on tabris.js.com and turn sharing ON.
+The app will then appear on your device on the _Apps_ tab.

 ![Developer Console](img/link-github.png)

-Apps deployed to a publicly available URL can also be shared.
-Link the app on `My Apps` and choose to make the app public.
-Publicly available tabris.js apps will appear on the `Grand Central` page.
+Apps deployed to a publicly available URL can also be accessed on your device.
+Link the app on `My Apps`.
+You can even choose to make the app public by selecting the checkbox.
+Publicly available tabris.js apps will appear on the `Grand Central` page on tabrisjs.com.

 ![Developer Console](img/share-public.png)

-Finally, apps can be bundled, branded and built as native apps.

 Further Information